revaturelabs/interviewquestions/Python/Python-Classes and Objects/Abstraction.md

 > Option c)
 <details><summary> <b>Explanation</b> </summary>

-> We will get the "TypeError: Can't instantiate abstract class Derived with abstract methods path".
+> We will get the ```TypeError: Can't instantiate abstract class Derived with abstract methods path```.
 This is because we have not provided any implementation to path() method of Abstract class in Derived class, therefore Derived class also becomes abstract class.
   </details>
 </details>